Significant Perkins

 as standard-operating-procedures, and would NOT be allowable.
 Other examples of Standard-Operating-Procedures:

-3. “Supplement” is LEGAL.
+a. providing desks, b. providing chalk, c. providing a teacher, d. providing a classroom, etc. 3.
+“Supplement” is LEGAL.
 Using Federal Dollars to purchase a set of texts which serve as supplemental

 resources or